 3. Undress baby

 You can ditch the diaper if you want.
-A little air time will even be beneficial for baby’s bum if she has a diaper rash.
+A little air time will even be beneficial for baby’s bum if she has a diaper rash or heat rash.
 Just be sure to slide a towel or two under baby if they are diaper-free.
 The prefold inserts for cloth diapers work well in this situation.